michaelmiscanuk/czsu-multi-agent-text-to-sql/README.md

    npm run dev
    ```

-   If there isome problem with libraries, delete these items in frontend folder
+   If there isome problem with libraries, delete these items in frontend folder:
-   node_modules folder, .next folder and package-lock file
+   (node_modules folder, .next folder and package-lock file)
    Run commands above.

    If more problems, try again deleting same folders as above and try with China Registry: